Orkking2/get_set_macro/README.md

 - Generate **getters** that return either **references** or **copies**, depending on your needs.
 - Automatically generate **setters** for fields.
 - Customize method names for getters and setters.
+- Choose to have a getter or setter be not inlined with `noinline`
 - Return proper compiler errors instead of panicking.
 - Lightweight and minimal dependencies.